 Corporations are Desperate for Millennials

 We all learned from Econ 101 that when demand is high and supply is short the cost of the goods goes up.
 Price Waterhouse Cooper (PwC) releases an Annual CEO Survey Report, which surveys leaders from the top Fortune 500 companies around the world.
-The PwC report found that “77% of CEOs are concerned that key skills shortages could impair their company’s growth…Creative, innovative leaders with emotional intelligence are in very short supply.”
+The PwC report found that “77% of CEOs are concerned that key skills shortages could impair their company’s growth…Creative, innovative leaders with emotional are in very short supply.”
 A look at Figure 9 below shows that the most important skill that top corporations are looking for is “Problem Solving.”
 The hardest ones to find are “Creativity and Innovation.”